dhniels/spacecruisers/src/site/posts/2019-05-31-for-sale-my-1978-dodge-chinook-rv.md

 ### The bad:
 - I’ve noticed when its parked on an incline it does leak a little power steering fluid.
 It appears to be leaking from the pump itself so might need a new pump sometime in the future.
 I didn’t bother with it because it was very minor.
-- The Onan generator has a leaky fuel pump gasket so I haven’t started it in a while.
-I have just received the part and hope to install it before sale, but be aware that the generator is currently not running.
-- Driver’s door can be a little difficult to get open at times.
-I think the mechanism probably just needs to be tightened a little.
-The button on the door handle just doesn’t seem to engage fully so it takes a couple tries sometimes to get it to open.
-I’ve never NOT been able to get it open.
-- Might need a brake service (flush and replace fluid) I haven’t had a chance to check though, might just be low on fluid.
-The brakes were just a little spongy when I drove it last.

 ### The potential:
 - Holly Sniper EFI conversion (~$900 kit) bolts right in place of the carburetor and adds a simple wiring harness and strap in place O2 sensor.
 Very simple installation that adds all the benefits of electronic fuel injection.
 This was on my shortlist of upgrades - more power, more MPGs, and more reliable start-ups?
 This would add a lot of driving comfort as well on the highway.
 A no brainer if you plan to drive it cross country.
 I never did it cause we were more local and stationary than I expected.